· July 2, 2026

 TL;DR

-• Estrogen increases TBG, binding free thyroid hormone — subclinical hypo symptoms can surface with a normal TSH.
+- Estrogen raises TBG and binds free thyroid hormone — subclinical hypothyroid symptoms can surface with a “normal” TSH.

-• Side effects are diagnostic.
+- Side effects are diagnostic, not a verdict on the prescription.
 The terrain that receives the hormone determines whether it translates.